mcpasin/PlayingGoogleAnalyticsDataViz/README.md

 For the dasboard source code check out the *app.R* file.

-To get more info check out this post:
+To get more info check out this post: http://www.analyticsforfun.com/2015/08/playing-with-r-shiny-dashboard-and.html

+Note: I am having issues pushing the entire project from Rstudio to GitHub so the R environment is not available yet.
+Will hope to load it soon.